 In addition, she is a member of a variety of research teams conducting competitive national and international projects related to intimate partner violence.
 She also has extensive experience in the evaluation and rehabilitation of female victims of intimate partner violence.

-Her research trajectory centers on the area of Neuropsychology and Intimate Partner Violence.
-Furthermore, she collaborates in research projects concerning Cross-cultural Neuropsychology with the Neuropsychology lab at the University of North Carolina Wilmington, as well as Neuropsychology applied to the refugee crisis in the project NeuroCare.
+She began her research trajectory in 2013 on the area of Neuropsychology and Intimate Partner Violence.
+Furthermore, she collaborates in research projects concerning Cross-cultural Neuropsychology with the Neuropsychology lab at the University of North Carolina Wilmington, as well in the Valera Lab at Harvard University.

 He has developed his research career in the field of neuroimaging, designing and carrying out studies using mainly Magnetic Resonance techniques, including functional MRI analysis and functional and structural connectivity.
 These studies have contributed to a better understanding of diverse social problems such as obesity, drug addiction and intimate partner violence.